 In 2020, the Compensation Committee increased the base salaries of all NEOs by three percent (3%).
 The Compensation Committee believes that the increases to the base salaries were consistent with the industry trend and important to maintain market competitiveness.

-KEY GOVERNANCE FEATURES OF OUR EXECUTIVE COMPENSATION PROGRAM.
+KEY GOVERNANCE FEATURES OF OUR EXECUTIVE COMPENSATION PROGRAM ii What We Do

 Our compensation program, policies and practices incorporate several key governance features, adhering to the compensation best practices described in the table below.